 Maud’s other two daughters live in NSW.
 Heather married Edward Pollock a wheat and sheep farmer, and Adeline married a police inspector at Bourke.
 Heather has two sons, the oldest is farming and the youngest Neil in Sydney.
 Adeline had two daughters, one is school teaching on the McKenzie River in Canada.
 The youngest a nurse often travelling around the world, married a German Engineer and is settled at Port Kembla NSW.

 After coming to Melbourne.
 I joined the Metro.
 Gas Co, after to become the Gas & Fuel Corp, and worked for them for 46 years.
 I met and married Muriel Peart having a family of 4; 3 boys Louis [Bill], Richard & Sydney.
 Daughter Elice.
 Louis is a farrier at Healesville.
 Richard a farrier at Boronia.
 Sydney went to sea and is a steward for Australian National Line.
-Elise married Frederick Taylor of North Nar Nar Goon and is settled on a farm in Moore Rd North Nar Nar Goon.
+Elsie married Frederick Taylor of North Nar Nar Goon and is settled on a farm in Moore Rd North Nar Nar Goon.
 Fred her husband is also a foreman driller for Albion Reids Quarrying Co.
-Elice/Fred have three children, Peter attending Packenham High, Joanne at Consolidated School Packenham and Carrol at Kinder Nar Nar Goon.
+Elice/Fred have three children, Peter attending Packenham High, Joanne at Consolidated School Pakenham and Carrol at Kinder Nar Nar Goon.